A marvelous journey of courage and love that empowers “Little Women” to the great extent of “Brave” and “Frozen” all the way up to the North Pole.

 There is no place to run for those “poor, rich white kids.”

-At one point, Brett becomes aware of the damage he and his buddies are causing to the youngsters (including his little brother), who start doubting the
+At one point, Brett becomes aware of the damage he and his buddies are causing to the youngsters (including his little brother), who begin to doubt the Fraternity’s hierarchical rules.
+He develops an internal conflict with the dark side of the Fraternity’s moral code.

 After seeing “Goat,” I have to ask myself: If we continue this vicious cycle of bullying, abuse, and emotional damage, what kind of world are we building for the next generations?
 The period of violence must end.